 Familiarise yourself with the process and deadlines

 For Victorian residents, most undergraduate applications for courses starting in Trimester 1 are submitted online through the Victorian Tertiary Admissions Centre (VTAC), unless stated otherwise in the admission guidelines.
-VTAC applications open 5 August and late applications will continue to be accepted until 6 December (fee applies).
+VTAC applications usually open in August and late applications will continue to be accepted until early December (fee applies).
 Learn more about application closing dates and how to apply for courses through VTAC.

 Note: Non-Victorian residents should refer to their state or territory’s tertiary admissions centre for relevant information regarding how to apply and application closing dates.